knz/shakespeare/README.md

      - *spotlights* that shine upon the actors during a play, to extract observable data;
      - an *audience* of observers during the play;
    - optionally, to verify the behavior:
-     - *auditors* that check whether the actors perform well.
+     - some observers can also be *auditors* that check whether the actors perform well.

 2. `shakespeare` reads the configuration from its standard input and compiles the script to a *sequence of scenes* for the actors to